Jausmy/Work-Location-Influence/README.md

 This report presents a comprehensive analysis of HR data, focusing on the impact of work location (remote, onsite, hybrid) on employee well-being, stress levels, mental health, and productivity.
 By examining key metrics and trends across different work locations, we aim to provide actionable insights to optimize work arrangements, promote employee well-being, and enhance productivity.

 ## Executive Summary
-This analysis was conducted to provide a comprehensive overview of the impact of work location on employee well-being and productivity.
 By examining key metrics such as stress levels, mental health conditions, work-life balance ratings, and productivity changes, we identified key trends and potential areas for intervention.
-A key insight from the analysis is that remote employees reported the highest levels of stress and social isolation, while hybrid employees reported the highest work-life balance ratings (see Analysis of Employee Well-being by Work Location).
+A key insight from the analysis is that remote employees reported the highest levels of stress and social isolation, while hybrid employees reported the highest work-life balance ratings [(see Analysis of Employee Well-being by Work Location)](#Analysis-of-Employee-Well-being-by-Work-Location).
 Based on the analysis, we recommend implementing targeted well-being programs for remote employees to mitigate the negative impacts of social isolation and promote work-life balance.
 This could involve virtual team-building activities, online mental health resources, and flexible work arrangements.
-By implementing these recommendations, the company can potentially improve employee well-being, reduce stress levels, and enhance productivity across all work locations (see Potential Impact of Recommendations).
+By implementing these recommendations, the company can potentially improve employee well-being, reduce stress levels, and enhance productivity across all work locations [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Task/Objective
 The objective of this analysis is to understand the impact of different work locations (remote, onsite, hybrid) on employee well-being, stress levels, mental health, and productivity.
 This involves:
 -	Data Exploration: Exploring the HR data to understand its structure, identify key variables, and assess data quality.
 -	Comparative Analysis: Comparing key metrics and trends across different work locations to identify any significant differences or patterns.
--	Trend Analysis: Analyzing trends in stress levels, mental health conditions, and productivity changes over time to identify any emerging issues or areas for improvement.
 -	Segmentation Analysis: Segmenting the data by job role and work location to understand the specific needs and challenges of different employee groups.
 -	Data Visualization: Creating interactive dashboards and visualizations to effectively communicate the key findings and insights from the analysis.